The Complete Guide to Premiere Pro Color Correction

 5. Keep levels legal with the Video Limiter

-If you’re delivering to broadcast, streaming services or cinema, you’ll have to keep your video levels within legal range.
-But even if you’re outputting to YouTube or other places on the internet, or a file to be played locally on a computer, you should keep your levels within certain limits.
+If you’re delivering to broadcast, streaming services, or cinema, you’ll have to keep your video levels within legal range.
+Even if you’re outputting to YouTube or other places on the internet, or a file to be played locally on a computer, you should keep your levels within certain limits.
 Levels above 100 IRE will generally not show on a computer monitor and will just show as white.

 To make sure your levels are within range, add an adjustment layer above everything else and apply the Video Limiter effect to it.
 The new Video Limiter effect we got in version 12.1 is much better than the old one and also has a gamut warning feature.
 It includes a small range of meaningful presets, combined with good image processing under the hood.

 By default, the Video Limiter will just clip the whites and cut the saturation at the levels dictated by the Clip Level settings.
 Use this as a safety net after grading.
 Do not rely on this effect to take care of your levels.
 You’ll get much better results if you grade your clips properly, getting them within range, and then add the Video Limiter to take care of any small mistakes you’ve made.
-Just so you don’t get the project kicked back from the broadcaster.
+This reduces the chances that your project will be kicked back by the broadcaster.

 If the clipping is a bit harsh, you can tell the Video Limiter effect to compress the highlights before clipping.
 I generally don’t use this option, as I like to get my shots legal by manual tweaking.